hendrikmuhs/ccache-action/README.md

 A Github action to speedup building using ccache/sccache for C/C++ projects.

-Works on Linux, macOS, and Windows (sccache only).
+Works on Linux, macOS, and Windows.

 ## Example usage